Yorktown Power Station

 - 5 Articles and Resources

 On Sept.
 1, 2011, Dominion announced plans to close one of two coal-fired units at the Yorktown Power Station by 2015 and convert the second coal-fired unit to natural gas.
-Another coal-fired power plant, the Chesapeake Energy Center, was also listed for closure in the same announcement.
+The units are not compatible with federal Mercury and Air Toxics Standards (MATS), which were finalized in 2011.

 - Owner: Dominion Virginia Power